 * Statistics from the National Coalition for Homeless Veterans

-Daniela Petrilli was born and raised in Springfield, NJ.
+Daniela Petrilli was born and raised in New Jersey.
 In 2002, she received her Bachelor of Arts degree in Communication Arts with minors in Marketing and Psychology from Caldwell University.
 After working in publishing, television and public relations, she decided to pursue graduate school.

 In 2007, she received her Master of Arts degree in Communication Studies and Leadership from Kean University.
 In 2008, she became certified in Human Resources Studies by Cornell University.
 After completing her education, Daniela relocated to Washington, DC where she currently works in human resources.

 Daniela is extremely passionate about and believes it is vitally important to give back to the community.
 In her spare time, her volunteer work includes animal and United States military causes.
 Her other interests include: travel, attending concerts, yoga and spending time with friends and her adopted cat, Sweetie.